cehteh/sharded_mutex/README.md

 the object to be locked.

 Even being sharded, these Mutexes act still as global and non-recursive locks.
-One must not try to lock another object while a lock is already hold, otherwise deadlocks are around the corner.
+One must not lock another object while a lock on the same type/domain is already hold, otherwise deadlocks will happen.

 There is one pool of mutexes per guarded type, thus it is possible to lock values of different types at the same time.
 Further a 'multi_lock' API allows to obtain locks on multiple objects